Clyybber/cpsdoc/README.md

   etc) to another thread while keeping the main program responsive (background processing!).

-- [TODO talk about Nim's bad threading support]
+- [TODO talk about Nim's threading support]

 *Nim-CPS is not*: